 - Immobilization or impoundment of your vehicle for 90 days, which may not be served concurrently with the incarceration

 - Ordered to participate in a sobriety and drug monitoring program, at your own expense

 - Mandatory minimum of 30 days in jail

 - Driver’s license revocation for at least ten years, with no hardship reinstatement for the first two years

 If you are facing a fourth or subsequent DUI charge in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A.
-Experienced DUI defense attorney Ashley Aulls has over 15 years of defending clients like you who have been charged with DUI, and putting their needs first.
+Skilled DUI attorney Ashley Aulls has practiced law since 1996.
+He has defended clients like you who have been charged with DUI.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your fourth or subsequent DUI case.